Versus the World (Amon Amarth album)

-Versus the World is the fourth studio album by Swedish melodic death metal band Amon Amarth, released on 18 November 2002 by Metal Blade Records and Sony Music.
+Versus the World is the fourth studio album by Swedish melodic death metal band Amon Amarth, released on 18 November 2002 by Metal Blade Records.
 It was also released with a bonus disc featuring the Sorrow Throughout the Nine Worlds EP as well as their two demos; Thor Arise, The Arrival of the Fimbul Winter (the first being unreleased before) and a German version of "Victorious March" entitled "Siegreicher Marsch" which was on Once Sent from the Golden Hall.
 The song "Death in Fire" was made into a music video.
 Versus the World was the first Amon Amarth album to showcase a more midpaced and heavy sound, unlike their earlier faster works.
 A deluxe edition was released in 2009 that featured the album remastered by Jens Bogren, and a bonus cd of the original album played live in its entirety in Bochum, Germany.

 When asked to comment on the album, vocalist Johan Hegg remarked:

 This is the darkest, heaviest and most melancholic album we've ever done and the atmosphere can be felt through the whole album.
 I would say it's the most even album we've done so far and that the concept can be recognized in every song.